aremu-smog/use-format-amount-input/README.md

-# 🧰 useCustomHook: React Hook Starter
+# 🧰 useFormatAmountInput
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A starter template for creating a new React Hook.
+A hook to format amount input fields in react

 ## 🚀 Getting Started